 I worked for several years in the personnel department of an oil company.
 Oil companies in Cameroon, as elsewhere, I guess, do pay their people well, at least by local standards.
 It is not rare for employees, especially those in senior management positions, to walk home with 7-digit-salaries at the end of each month.
-However, and this is my personal experience, many — and by no means all — employees whose files I handled had problems coming open with their salaries to their spouses.
+However, and this is my personal experience, many — and by no means all — employees whose files I handled had problems opening up to their spouses about their salaries.
 And this always brought problems in families.

 A few examples may make my point clearer.
 Not only once, but several times, I had wives of workers coming to insist that we reveal their husbands’ salaries to them.
-One walked into my office one day with three children, sat on a chair, before I even invited her to, and created quite a scene, screaming that her husband was not taking care of their children and that she would not leave until we told her exactly how much her husband was earning.
-She wanted us to give part of that money to her on the spot or she would show would strip herself naked right there.
+One walked into my office one day with three children, sat on a chair, before I even invited her to, and created quite a scene.
+She screamed that her husband was not taking care of their children and that she would not leave until we told her exactly how much her husband was earning.
+She wanted us to give part of that money to her on the spot or she would strip herself naked right there.
 As she talked, she was already taking off her dress.
 It was with much difficulty that I calmed her down, telling her a strip-tease scene would not do much to help her cause.
-“Look at these children,” she screamed.
-“I don’t have what to feed them with and he — talking about her husband — was doing nothing to help.
+“Look at these children,” she shouted.
+“I don’t have what to feed them with and he”, talking about her husband, “is doing nothing to help.”

-Let me take one concrete case of a worker who retired but hid information about his retirement package from his spouses — he had two of them — and crashed not long after retirement.
+Let me take one concrete case of a worker who retired but hid information about his retirement package from his two spouses.
 He was a guard and I was his supervisor for several years.
-He was among the lower staff the company decided at one time to lay off and who were given good departure packages.
-A good number of them made good use of the windfall and are today doing well; but not our man.
+He was among the lower staff the company decided at one time to lay off, and who were each given a good departure package.
+A good number of them made good use of the windfall and are today doing well; but not this particular individual.

-I also learnt that he had decided to take in a third wife, a fresh graduate form the University of Buea, and several years younger than our man’s first daughter.
-The other two women apparently said the new wife would only come into the house over their dead bodies.
+I also learnt that he had decided to take in a third wife, a fresh graduate from the University of Buea, and several years younger than his first daughter.
+The other two women told him flat out that the new wife would only come into the house over their dead bodies.
 One day, the story goes, one of his sons, a drug dealer, tied the poor man to a post in front of their house and had his mother and the other wife give the poor man a thorough flogging — a mini ‘scourging at the pillar’ of sorts.
 They wanted to know how much money was in his retirement package.
 What he had done with it.
 Why he was already paying a bride price for a third wife when they, the older “mbanyas” had nothing.
-The poor man, bruised and bleeding, owed his life to the timely intervention of scandalized neighbours.
+The poor man, bruised and bleeding, owed his life to the timely intervention of scandalised neighbours who came to his rescue.
 He then fled to Limbe and took in his UB graduate.
-The story goes that a few months later, his young “chou-chou”, realizing that the man’s bank account was already empty, threw him out.
+The story goes that a few months later, his young “chou-chou”, realising that the man’s bank account was already empty, threw him out.
 He came back to his family in Douala but did not, unfortunately, survive for long.

 Hence the importance of involving our spouses in our financial dealings when we are still in active service.
-When the time comes to go, as it will inevitably do, we will be well received at home as our spouse would know just how much we are coming back home with, and together we can plan what to do with the package, for the good of our families.
+When the time comes to go, as it always does, we would be well received at home because our spouse would know the worth of the departure package that would be used for the good of our families.

 When I talked to a group of retired people some months ago, one of them stood up and asked me to shut up.
 How did I expect him to reveal his financial dealings to his wife.
-“Do you know Maria?” he screamed.
-When I said I didn’t, he asked if I was eager to send him early to his grave.
-“Maria will disappear with that money before you can open your eyes,” he said, to applause from people of like minds.
+“Do you know Maria?” he screamed in my face.
+When I said I didn’t, he asked me to sit down and stop talking nonsense.
+“If that’s your own way of trying to send me to my grave before my time, then that’s not funny at all.
+Maria,” he shouted, “will disappear with that money before you can open your eyes.”
+His intervention received laughter and applause from others of like minds in attendance.
 I told him that if he had been open to Maria, she would have no reason to run away with his money.
 “Since you’re hiding it from her, she imagines that you are perhaps richer than you really are and would run away with your money at the least opportunity.
 But if you have been open to her, she would instead cooperate with you in the use of money that is not only yours, but your family’s.”
-He said I was talking nonsense.
+He dismissed me with the wave of a hand, saying that I was talking nonsense.

 I know there are many people — young and not-so-young — who think and behave like the polygamist mentioned earlier, or like the man who shouted at me for daring to suggest that he should open up to his wife with his financial situation.
 Experience, however, shows that when you come open and clean with your financial information, your spouse — unless he or she is a real donkey — would hardly run away with your savings.
 Why? because it is no longer your money alone; it belongs to your family and the two spouses have a duty to protect it, for good of the entire family.